 The City of Lancaster is Committed to Equity

-Mayor Sorace was elected to build a stronger and more equitable Lancaster, block by block.
-The City of Lancaster has made these commitments to racial and social equity.
-Some of this work started more than 2 years ago and some is NEW.
-It is all connected to what has been asked of the City by demonstrators this summer.
+The City of Lancaster is committed to building a stronger and more equitable Lancaster, block by block.
+The City has made commitments to racial and social equity across all departments.
+Some of this work started more than two years ago, and some is new.
+See the initial list of Equity Commitments launched in June 2020, the Progress Report from December 2020, and other key information below.

 Lancaster Can Lead the Way on Racial Justice